kefayuan/kefayuan.github.io/ProblemSolvingUsingJava/twopointers.md

 # Fast-Slow-Pointers
 The two pointers move from the same side.
 One moves fast, while the other move slow, e.g. the fast pointer move 2 steps each time, and the slow just 1 step.
 Both pointers move with the different move strategy until the two pointers point to the same element or other exit conditions.
+Fast-Slow-Pointers is also called "tortoise and the hare algorithm" which was degigned by Robert W. Floyd and used originally to detect cycles in a directed graph.
+Floyd's Cycle Detection Algorithm(The Tortoise and The Hare)
+Brent's Cycle Detection Algorithm(The Teleporting Turtle)
 Illustraion for fast-slow-pointers
 ### Solution Template
 1. initial locations, usually slow = 0, fast = 1 for the index.